LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 ### Plugins

-The servant has modifications which allow it to load and utilize plugins to optionally implement authentication, authorization, and exit on close.
+The servant has modifications which allow it to load and utilize plugins to optionally implement authentication and authorization.

-Plugins are q-files intended to be listed in the KDBQ\_PLUGINS environment variable.
+Plugins are q-files intended to be listed in an environment variable, when launching a q-file that is configured look at that variable of a list of additional files to load.

-In this example we have 3 of them: authent.q, authrize.q, exitOnClose.q
+In general we use the variable Q\_PLUGINS, but since we must distinguish plugins intended for mserve from those intended for the servant, we use the variable MSERVE\_PLUGINS for mserve.

 They are typically loaded in at the bottom of the "q" file which wants to "import" them.
 The following line of code is used to load the plugins in servant.q.

 ```
-{system "l ",x} each {$[0=count x; (); "," vs x]} getenv `KDBQ_PLUGINS
+if[0<count getenv `Q_PLUGINS; {system "l ",x} "," vs getenv `Q_PLUGINS] ;
 ```

-The strange piece in the middle returns a empty list when getenv returns a null string.
-Otherwise you would get a singleton containing an empty list from ("," vs x).

-This same line is included in mserve\_np.q itself, to allow it to use plugins.
+A similar line is included in mserve\_np.q itself, but using the varible MSERVE\_PLUGINS.

 ### Adaptations in servant.q